Pourizadeh/Pourizadeh/README.md

 - 👀 I’m interested in Embedded Systems and Python programming language.
 - 🌱 I’m currently learning Arduino,STM32 and Signal Processing.
 - 📫 How to reach me : mz.pourizadeh@gmail.com
--
-My detailed resume is available here.
+- My resume is available in both English and French here.

 <!---
 Pourizadeh/Pourizadeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.